mgreiler/se-unlocked/Transcripts/EP_30_Ben_Lesh.md

-also there's a burden on other people around you that have to know these things in order to interact with this, you'll have to add a lot of comments, that sort of thing. do you need arcs, Jess for loading an Ajax request after you hit a button?
+also there's a burden on other people around you that have to know these things in order to interact with this, you'll have to add a lot of comments, that sort of thing. do you need RxJS, for loading an Ajax request after you hit a button?
 No, probably not.
 That's silly.
 You don't even need a framework for that.
 That's just a button in a fetch, right?
 So, there's, there's a lot of places where I would say you probably didn't need it.
 Could you use it?
 Sure. but is it really